SchumacherFM/Magento-Markdown/README.md

 This module renders all CMS pages and every block which extends Mage_Core_Block_Abstract.

+Renders every transactional email as Markdown when the email templates includes a special tag.

 Rendering of catalog description fields have to be implemented in the phtml files by yourself.

 Preview in the backend.
 No live preview available maybe later.